LusiXie/lusi-xie.org/content/authors/admin/_index.md

 My research aims to better understand decision making by examining behavioral responses to incentives and information with a focus on choices.
 My current research focuses on individuals' non-market behavior and the use of incentives to increase public good contributions.
 I typically use a microeconomics framework and applied econometric methods to model human behavior, test hypotheses, and develop policy recommendations.

-I will be on the 2019-2020 job market and available for interviews at the 2020 [ASSA Annual Meeting](https://www.aeaweb.org/conference/) in San Diego, CA. Feel free to contact me at [lxie@ualberta.ca](mailto:lxie@ualberta.ca)
+I am on the 2019-2020 job market.
+Feel free to contact me at [lxie@ualberta.ca](mailto:lxie@ualberta.ca)

 * {{% staticref "files/Xie_cv.pdf" "newtab" %}} **Academic CV (PDF)** {{% /staticref %}}